 Working at a cancer hospital, our patients in the MICU have devastating pathologies ranging from tumor lysis syndrome and multiple organ failure to septic shock with multiple drug-resistant organisms.
 Many of these patients will not survive their acute illness, and those who do will still have to face the perils of cancer progression.
-Death is a very real and almost daily event in the critically ill cancer population. 🙁
+Death is an authentic and almost daily event in the critically ill cancer population. 🙁

-In spite of this, there’s something inviting about the ICU.
+Despite this, something is inviting about the ICU.
 It’s a chance for me to use years of education and training to distill complex pathology and treatment regimens to patients and their families.
 Additionally, it really allows me to provide a sense of comfort at the bedside.
-Even though patients may be regressing, families always seem to be comforted when doctors place an emphasis on providing safe care, realistic options, timely updates, and a shoulder to cry on.
-It’s like I’m caring not only for the patient but everyone involved in his or her life.
+Even though patients may be regressing, families always seem comforted when doctors emphasize providing safe care, realistic options, timely updates, and a shoulder to cry on.
+It’s like I’m caring not only for the patient but everyone involved in their life.

-From a procedural standpoint, I performed intubations (first time using the Intubrite video laryngoscope) and line placements throughout the weekend.
-The ICU nurses and ancillary staff were incredibly helpful too!
+From a procedural standpoint, I performed intubations (the first time using the Intubrite video laryngoscope) and line placements throughout the weekend.
+The ICU nurses and ancillary staff were beneficial too!
 Overall, a great reminder of why I love critical care!